 Wasabi Chazuke: Rice Soup with Japanese Horseradish

-But Ochazuke no Mono contains all ingredients you need to prepare for making Ochazuke, like what I introduce here.
+But Ochazuke no Mono contains all the ingredients you need to prepare to make Ochazuke, like what I introduce here.

 Nagatanien Ochazuke Nori Seasoning

 This Wasabi Chazuke no Moto may be unavailable in your country, but Japan’s top-selling Ochazuke no Moto, Nagatanien Ochazuke Nori, is relatively easy to get.

 As I wrote in this article, you can easily make Wasabi Chazuke with the base seasoning by adding Wasabi paste after making Ochazuke from the flakes and hot water.

 Ochazuke is one of Japan’s most-loved comfort foods, so if you are interested, why not give it a try?
 It is a simple but worth-a-try, tasty rice soup!